Sorrowfulgod/UpdateService/README.md

 [[-SMTPServer] <String>] [[-SMTPFrom] <String>] [[-SMTPTo] <String>] [-NoPostStep] [-OnlyCheckReboot] [-OnlyPostStep] [-OnlyShowList] [-DontStopOnError]

   - ServerList - comma separated list of servers to update.
-Can be mask: for example -exch-srv*<br>
+Can be mask: for example exch-srv*
-  - ServerListFile - file with servers list to update (one per line)<br>
-  *If no of list parameters is defined, list will be getted from Active Directory*<br>
+  - ServerListFile - file with servers list to update (one per line) *If no of list parameters is defined, list will be getted from Active Directory*
   - SkipServers - comma separated list skipped servers.
-Can be mask: for example -exch-srv*
+Can be mask: for example exch-srv*
   - SMTPServer - ip address of fqdn of smtp server, used to send reports.
 Currently supports only anonymous smtp
   - SMTPFrom - <from> field in report letters
   - SMTPTo - comma separated list of report letters resipients